 - A confirmation of Aboriginal and/or Torres Strait Islander heritage (As costs are covered for students of Aboriginal and Torres Strait Islander descent by an anonymous philanthropic donation, we are required by the benefactor to provide confirmation of Aboriginal and/or Torres Strait Islander heritage for all students enrolled in the course).

-Please email your supporting documents to Dina Uzhegova by the 15th of May 2018.
+Please email your supporting documents to Dina Uzhegova.

 Complete formal course application online